Project

 OK, it's fine if you can't do it, but it doesn't mean it shouldn't happen.
 However, having looked at your pull request, I don't see what changes would need syncing with initial-promises, since the only difference is a call to rudder_directives, which obviously wouldn't happen in initial promises.

-Updated by Vincent MEMBRÉ almost 9 years ago
+Updated by Vincent MEMBRÉ about 9 years ago

 This bug has been fixed in Rudder 3.2.0~beta1 which was released today.